 I wanted to get this really simple recipe for gluten free Madeira cake on my blog.
-As not only is it a great traditional afternoon tea cake, that can be enjoyed with a hot cuppa, it can also be used as a base for so many great puddings.
-Such as; trifle, tiramisu etc. Opening the door to so many more delicious gluten free treats!
+As, not only is it a great traditional afternoon tea cake, which is perfect with a hot cuppa, it can also be used as a base for so many great puddings, such as; trifle, tiramisu etc.

 Ingredients

-175g (6oz) butter softened (Lurpak full fat spreadable butter works great – love it!)
+175g (6oz) butter softened (Lurpak full fat spreadable butter works well)

 175g (6oz) caster sugar